SophiaSills/Data-Analyst-Projects/README.md

-# Data Analyst Projects
- Power BI Sales
+This is a project that used SQL and Power BI for Sales Overview.